matrix-org/matrix-hookshot/docs/setup/webhooks.md

 `enableHttpGet` means that webhooks can be triggered by `GET` requests, in addition to `POST` and `PUT`.
 This was previously on by default, but is now disabled due to concerns mentioned below.

+`maxExpiryTime` sets an upper limit on how long a webhook can be valid for before the bridge expires it.
+By default this is unlimited.
+This takes a duration represented by a string.
+E.g. "30d" is 30 days.
+See [this page](https://github.com/jkroso/parse-duration?tab=readme-ov-file#available-unit-types-are) for available units.
+Additionally:

+  - `sendExpiryNotice` configures whether a message is sent into a room when the connection is close to expiring.
+  - `requireExpiryTime` forbids creating a webhook without a expiry time.
+This does not apply to existing webhooks.

 You may set a `userIdPrefix` to create a specific user for each new webhook connection in a room.
 For example, a connection with a name like `example` for a prefix of `webhook_` will create a user called `@webhook_example:example.com`.
 If you enable this option,